freii23/Simple-Mario-Console-Game/README.md

 EN:<br />

+Our ship had crashed on strange planet that fulled of wild animals.
+The engineer ask you to collect 50 kilos of cuprum and other goods for to fix the ship and to fly away from here.
+To collect 50 score to victory! <br />

 Enter ESC to close the game correctly<br />
 How to manipulate the mario: <br />
 AD - move left / right<br />